rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 some cases early (and then immediately return from the function), while computing whatever values are needed from the remaining cases and letting them fall through to the remainder of the function body.

-We can add this special case handling via `match` without fear of overlooking a case, because `match` will enforce the case analysis to be exhaustive.
+We can add such special case handling via `match` without fear of overlooking a case, because `match` will force the case analysis to be exhaustive.

 ### Algebraic Data Types and Data Invariants